eugene-serb/vue-meta-tag-updater/README.md

 ## About

 Context.
-You are building a single page application (SSR) with vue.js and you need to make different meta tags on the pages
+You are building a single page application (SPA) with vue.js and you need to make different meta tags on the pages.

 Objective.
 We will add meta tags for the about page in our example.com project.